-For 300 years, locals have flocked to the San Antonio River, a life-giving oasis, business hub and great place to settle down.
+For generations, locals have flocked to the San Antonio River, a life-giving oasis, business hub and great place to settle down.
 It is no surprise that the vibrant River Walk is still one of the most visited attractions in San Antonio today.

 Continuing north along the river, you’ll find the San Antonio Museum of Art (SAMA), housed in the former Lone Star Brewery – another example of how historic venues and buildings are reinvented in this city.
 Just a smidge farther north will land you in the historic Pearl district – a redevelopment of the former 22-acre Pearl Brewery that is now home to restaurants, shops, apartments, a hotel and a twice-weekly farmers market.
-Then continue all the way to Brackenridge Park, home to the San Antonio Zoo, Witte Museum, Sunken Garden Theater and Japanese Tea Garden.
+Then continue all the way to Brackenridge Park, home to the San Antonio Zoo, Witte Museum and Sunken Garden Theater.

 For San Antonio, the River Walk isn’t just a waterway; it’s the cradle of the city, connecting millions of residents and visitors to a rich network of culture, history and entertainment.
 The next time you’re in town, let the river guide you – just as locals have for hundreds of years.